 WIPO Re:Search is led by the World Intellectual Property Organization (WIPO) in partnership with BVGH and several leading pharmaceutical companies.
-Consortium Members also include academic and nonprofit neglected disease research institutions and governmental and non-governmental organizations committed to addressing the unmet medical needs of the developing world.
+Consortium membership includes academic and nonprofit research institutions, governmental and non-governmental organizations, and budding biotechnology companies committed to addressing the unmet medical needs of the developing world.
 Our 80+ Members represent 23 countries from six continents, including 15 African institutions.

 The aim of the consortium is to accelerate the development of new drugs, vaccines, and diagnostics for neglected tropical diseases, malaria, and tuberculosis.
 BVGH creates partnerships that connect private industry’s assets and resources to qualified academic and nonprofit researchers with novel product discovery or development ideas.

 BVGH’s leadership is critical to the Consortium’s success.
 As the Partnership Hub Administrator, BVGH proactively examines scientists’ current neglected disease research and proposes novel collaboration opportunities with other Members.
 BVGH also fields requests from researchers, identifies Member organizations able to fulfill these requests, and helps forge mutually beneficial collaborations with clearly-defined roles, responsibilities, and expectations.

 Read the most recent news in the WIPO Re:Search Snapshot.

 Merck (MSD) and the University of California, San Francisco